gastonstat/gastonstat.github.io/about/index.md

 <a href="https://github.com/gastonstat" target="_blank">github</a>

+## Summary

+I’ve spent the last 10 years working on a number of projects, most of them with the central theme of exploring, analyzing and visualizing data in a context of multiple variables and high dimensionality.
+Great part of my work has been focused on the development of software for statistical computations, graphics and data analysis.
+Behind all the stuff that I’ve done there is a single idea and goal:
+**to build a succinct summary of the data I'm analyzing**.

 ## Currently

 I'm a research engineer in the <em>Unit of Sensometrics and Chemometrics</em> at Oniris-Nantes.
+Doing R&D in statistical programming, and working on multiblock methods for multivariate data analysis.

 ## Research

-Doing R&D in statistical programming, and working on multiblock methods for multivariate data analysis.
+My current work revisits the core concepts behind methods for association-relationship between multiple sets of variables (multiblock data) using different approaches from a broad range of disciplines (e.g. psychometrics, chemometrics, sensometrics, econometrics, ecology and biometrics).
+Broadly speaking, my research focuses on how to study the relationships between multiple variables, how to graphically represent such relationships, and how to quantify latent factors.

 ## Interests